whill-labs/gpu_stereo_image_proc/README.md

 ## Overview

-As this package provides the baseline stereo capabilities on our [Trisect underwater trifocal sensor](https://trisect-perception-sensor.gitlab.io/), our primary development environment is the Jetson NX running Jetpack 4.4.x. with assumes the Trisect's customized [OpenCV and ROS1](https://gitlab.com/rsa-perception-sensor/trisect_environment) builds.
+This package provides the baseline stereo capabilities on our [Trisect underwater trifocal sensor](https://trisect-perception-sensor.gitlab.io/).
+Given that focus, our primary development environment is the Jetson NX running Jetpack 4.4.x. with assumes the Trisect's customized [OpenCV and ROS1](https://gitlab.com/rsa-perception-sensor/trisect_environment) builds.

 It includes ROS nodelets for CUDA implementations of the following Semi-Global (Block) Matching (i.e. SGM or SGBM) algorithms:

 * [NVIDIA VisionWorks](https://developer.nvidia.com/embedded/visionworks)
+* NVIDIA VPI

-With stubs for a VPI and pure-OpenCV versions in progress.
+With stubs for a pure-OpenCV version in progress.
 Each algorithm is in its own ROS package, compilation of individual packages can be disabled by adding them to the [Catkin skiplist](https://catkin-tools.readthedocs.io/en/latest/verbs/catkin_config.html#buildlisting-and-skiplisting-packages):

 ```
 catkin config --skiplist gpu_stereo_image_proc_opencv